slowtacocar/Auto2048/README.md

-# Auto2048
+# Otto
-A 2048 fork that plays itself!
+Otto: a robot that plays 2048 Otto-matically!

 2048 was created by Gabriele Cirulli.
 [Play it here!](http://gabrielecirulli.github.io/2048/)